The study of the singly anti-charmed pentaquark production in b-factory: Productions from hardrons

-The production of these singly anti-charmed bound states $S$ from the B baryon decays have been studied in the work~\cite{Xing:2022aij}.
-Similarly, the golden decay mode can be selected out in Eq.~(\ref{eq:Cabibbogoldenbbaryon}), for each ground state $S$, which is Cabibbo allowed and also easy to reconstruct the final state.
-In quark level, these decays are involving the dominant weak process $b\to u \bar{c}d/s$.
+In our previous work~\cite{Xing:2022aij}, we studied the production of the singly anti-charmed pentaquark ground states {$P_{\bar{c}\boldsymbol{3}}$ and $P_{\bar{c}\boldsymbol{\bar 6}}$} from bottomed baryon decay.
+For each ground state, several golden decay modes can be selected from Cabibbo allowed channels, which can be easily reconstructed from their corresponding final states.
+At the quark level, these decays involve the dominant weak process $b\to u \bar{c}d/s$. { }